-The Financial Ombudsman Service has today announced Nausicaa Delfas as its interim Chief executive and chief ombudsman.
-Nausicaa succeeds Caroline Wayman, who has stepped down after seven years as Chief executive and chief ombudsman.
+The Financial Ombudsman Service has today announced Nausicaa Delfas as its interim chief executive & chief ombudsman.
+Nausicaa succeeds Caroline Wayman, who has stepped down after seven years as chief executive & chief ombudsman.

 Nausicaa joins the organisation from the Financial Conduct Authority, where she is currently the Executive Director of International and Interim Chief Operating Officer.

 Announcing the appointment, Chairman Baroness Zahida Manzoor CBE said: